StreetSupport/mhp/site/content/guidelines/_index.md

     heading: "For volunteer-led services: Standards Toolkit"
   guidelineThree:
     body: "Are you a business which works with people who appear to be street homeless near your organisation?
-Sharing Spaces: A guide for city centre organisations, created by the Manchester Homelessness Partnership, will guide you to develop your own positive approach to working with people who are homeless and inform your staff about what provision is available for people who are homeless."
+Street Homeless: A guide for city centre organisations, created by the Manchester Homelessness Partnership, CityCo and Manchester City Council will guide you to develop your own positive approach to working with people who are homeless and inform your staff about what provision is available for people who are homeless.
+By clicking on the Read More button, it will download a copy of the guide."
     link: https://mcusercontent.com/8fd6e73ffa2daafb4a46d5eb5/files/d28688ad-dc31-9671-5651-c69d760694b6/Street_Homeless_A_Guide_for_City_Centre_Organisations.docx
     heading: "For businesses: Sharing Spaces Guide"
   guidelineFour: